dhruvinsh/zmk-num-word/README.md

 Implement [urob's](https://github.com/urob) num-word behavior for [ZMK](https://github.com/zmkfirmware/zmk).

-This is proof of concept that shows that without maintaining fork new behavior can be implemented.
+This is proof of concept that shows that without maintaining fork, new behavior can be implemented.

-This implementation supports Zephyr 3.5 changes.
+This implementation supports latest Zephyr 3.5 release with ZMK.

 ## How to use this module?